JeremyTallant/sales_dashboard/README.md

 ## Explore Data
 The subsequent step in the workflow involves summarizing the data through exploratory analysis.
 We begin by applying conditional formatting to the dataset to visually distinguish between positive and negative quantities.
 To accomplish this, highlight all the values in the `Quantity` column and navigate to the `Home` ribbon to click on the `Conditional Formatting` button.
 From there, select `New Rule`.

 We will establish two separate rules for this purpose.
 For the first rule, under `Style`, choose `Classic`, then select `Format only cells that contain`.
 In the ensuing dialog, set `Cell Value` to `greater than or equal to` and enter `1` as the value.
-For the format, opt for a green fill complemented by dark green text.
+For the format, opt for a `Green Fill with Dark Green Text`.

 Repeat this process for negative quantities.
 However, change the criterion from `greater than or equal to` to `less than` and set the value to `0`.
-The format for these cells should be a light red fill with dark red text.
+The format for these cells should be a `Light Red Fill with Dark Red Text`.

 ![image](images/conditional_formatting.png)

+Now let's create a new worksheet title `Explore Data` and calculate some key metrics.